Still Sucks: Background

-However, after a dispute between frontman Fred Durst over his and John Otto's "partying habits" and drug abuse, DJ Lethal was fired from the band in March 2012.
+However, a dispute between frontman Durst and fellow members DJ Lethal and John Otto over the latter two's "partying habits" and alleged drug abuse led to DJ Lethal being fired from the band in March 2012.

-Guitarist Wes Borland released a second studio album with his side project Black Light Burns in mid 2012 and toured in support of the album throughout 2012.
+Guitarist Wes Borland released a second studio album with his side project Black Light Burns in mid-2012 and toured in support of the album throughout the year.
 It was only in December that the band's first offering for Cash Money was seen.
 A song called "Lightz (City of Angels)" was prematurely leaked via YouTube.
 In October 2012, DJ Lethal posted an apology using his Twitter account and was accepted back by the band, but he was dismissed again and left out of their upcoming 2013 tour of the US, replaced by touring turntablist DJ Skeletor.

 In December 2015, Durst was rumored to possibly be holding back the release because he was not happy with the recordings.
 In February 2016, Metal Injection reported that the band was still in the studio recording the new album.
 Lethal returned to the band in 2018.

 Borland provided an album update in June 2021, detailing the struggles with the album:

 We've probably, in the last 10 years, been in the studio to try and complete the record, I wanna say, seven times, to different studios.
 And we've been working on stuff, working on stuff, working on stuff.
 And Fred [Durst] has been consistently kind of unsatisfied with where the vision is, I guess...We probably have 35 songs recorded instrumentally, and he's done vocals on them and then thrown the vocals away — done vocals and then [gone], 'Fuck this,' [and] thrown it away.
 So I think he's finally at the point now where he's gonna pick a set of these songs that he's finally cool with and finish 'em and we're gonna finish the record.
 So, fingers crossed."

 At Lollapalooza in Chicago, Illinois in July 2021, the band ended their set with a song called "Dad Vibes", which Durst said is from the upcoming record.
-As well as this, a hip-hop track called "Turn It Up, Bitch!" according to DJ Lethal, has been used as the outro for shows in Chicago and Wallingford, with it being announced at the latter to be the fourth track from the new album.
+As well as this, a hip-hop track called "Turn It Up, Bitch" according to DJ Lethal, has been used as the outro for shows in Chicago and Wallingford, with it being announced at the latter to be the fourth track from the new album.